 - Departmental approval needed

-Please email firstname.lastname@example.org for Departmental approval.
+Please email email@example.com for Departmental approval.
 Include your Student number (A0#) and COMP__ and preferred CRN __ and Program Declaration____.
-Course is 48 hours - 36 hours on campus and 12 hours asynchronous activities/labs.
-The class meets once per week for 3 hours on campus and requires an additional 1 hour per week asynchronously.
-This is a BYOD (bring your own device) course, participants must provide their own current model PC with an i5 or higher equivalent processor, 8 GB of RAM minimum, 256 GB minimum storage and high-speed internet access.
+Course is 48 hours - 36 hours synchronous online classes and 12 hours asynchronous activities/labs.
+The class meets once per week for 3 hours online and requires an additional 1 hour per week asynchronously.
 Due to the substantial time required on labs and assignments, students are advised not to take any other programming language courses simultaneously.
 Late registration is not permitted.

 Upon successful completion of this course, the student will be able to: